 8.1 - Update on the CSC Effectiveness Review (Philippe Fouquart, one of the two GNSO appointed members)

-Philippe Fouquart brought Council’s attention to the publication of the initial report of the CSC effectiveness review which highlighted the efficiency of the CSC, the study was based on the charter substance and equally the structure of the team membership.
-Recommendations were made in relation to transfer of knowledge and experience in the case of membership turnover
+Philippe Fouquart brought Council’s attention to the publication of the initial report of the CSC effectiveness review which highlighted the the CSC operated effectively.
+The review built up from the 2018 CSC charter review to develop criteria to assess the CSC effectiveness and equally the structure, working procedures and attendance of the team membership.
+Recommendations were made in relation to attendance, documenting procedures and transfer of knowledge and experience in the case of membership turnover.
+He commended the good spirit and efficiency of the team, liaisons and supporting ICANN staff for this work.

 Keith Drazek thanked Philippe Fouquart for his contribution to the effort.